-Singapore and Hong Kong are arguably the biggest contenders for the title of Asia’s main financial center.
-The rivalry between them can be intense at times.
+Singapore and Hong Kong are currently top contenders for the title of East Asia’s main finance hub.
+And rivalry between them is intense at times.

-It’s easy to see why because the two cities have many things in common with each other.
-Both are the gateways between their region and the rest of the world (Singapore for ASEAN, Hong Kong for Mainland China).
-Both lure in an immense amount of FDI too.
+Both cities are gateways between the world and their respective regions (Singapore for ASEAN, Hong Kong for Mainland China).
+Both of them lure an immense amount of foreign investment as well.

-Hong Kong and Singapore are doing many things right and continuously score near the top of several rankings.
-Singapore placed first in The World Bank’s Ease of Doing Business Index since 2006, while Hong Kong has been in the top four since 2007.
+Singapore has ranked either first or second place in The World Bank’s Ease of Doing Business Index since 2006, while Hong Kong scored in the top four since 2007.

-Similarly, and despite their small sizes, each is home to one of the world’s top five busiest container ports.
+Similarly, and despite Hong Kong and Singapore’s small size, each of them hosts one of the top five busiest container ports in the world.

-The total value of Singaporean exports is higher than any other country in Southeast Asia.
-This is despite being the smallest in the region.
-Much of this is because of re-exporting, and high value products such as refined petroleum and pharmaceuticals.
+The total value of Singaporean exports is greater than anywhere else in Southeast Asia.
+That’s despite being the smallest country in the whole region as far as size is concerned.

 Which is Best for Banking and Asset Management?

-You can’t be a financial center without excellent banks, market-makers, and other financial institutions, and neither Singapore nor Hong Kong disappoint.
-A yearly report by Bloomberg lists Hang Seng Bank, one of Hong Kong’s largest, as the most well-capitalized bank in the world.
+A yearly report published by Bloomberg lists Hang Seng Bank, among Hong Kong’s largest, as the most well-capitalized bank in the world.

 Neither jurisdiction has estate or capital gains tax, making both a great choice for investors or wealthy retirees.

 Singapore vs. Hong Kong?
-There May Not Even Be a Fight
+There May Not Be a Fight

-Both Hong Kong and Singapore are obviously doing things very well, but their similarities lead many to wonder if one is a better place to invest and conduct business in.
-Some people even say one will even overwhelm the other and make it obsolete over the long term.
+Both Hong Kong and Singapore obviously do banking very well.
+But their similarities lead many to wonder if one is a better place to invest and conduct business in.

 Hong Kong, on the other hand, specializes in investment and finance.
-A new link with the Shanghai Stock Exchange along with a larger presence of multinational banks, brokerages and other financial institutions, give it an edge over Singapore.
+Its link with the Shanghai Stock Exchange along with a larger presence of multinational banks and brokerage firms give it an advantage over Singapore in that arena.

-It doesn’t stop there.
-Singapore is best at wealth management, Hong Kong at investment banking.
-Singapore for Forex, Hong Kong for equities.
+Contrasts between Singapore and Hong Kong don’t stop there either.
+Singapore remains best at wealth management, Hong Kong at investment banking.
+Singapore when it comes to Forex, Hong Kong for equity trading.

-Regardless, the world is watching the fight of Singapore vs. Hong Kong.
-They’re perfect examples of Asia’s rise as a whole.
+Regardless, the world is watching the “fight” between Singapore vs. Hong Kong.
+They are both perfect examples of Asia’s rise as a whole.

 Skip the Next Western Recession